Shambhala Training: Warrior Assembly

 The Warrior Assembly is a residential program of less than two weeks' duration.
 These weekends are intended to be completed in order.
 Windhorse and Drala are sometimes exchanged in the sequence.
 Students may then continue onto an intensive nine- to fourteen-day-long residential retreat called Warriors Assembly.
 Practices and root texts are made available as students complete the prerequisite study and practice stages.
 However, it is claimed by Shambhala adherents that much of their content is found in the book Shambhala: The Sacred Path of the Warrior and others.

 During the Sacred Path weekends and Warriors Assembly, students study Shambhala texts composed by Chögyam Trungpa, as well as practices such as that of the stroke of ashé.
 The stroke of ashé was first produced on the night of October 25, 1976, while Trungpa was leading a three-month seminary in Land O' Lakes, Wisconsin.
 It was followed by subsequent texts, some of which were considered to be terma, which were received over the next few years.

 Distinguishing characteristics

-Shambhala Buddhism partly derives from Chögyam Trungpa's Shambhala teachings, named after the mythical Tibetan Kingdom of Shambhala.
-Shambhala Buddhism in its current form is a new religious movement, the advanced levels of which involve secret teachings and a vow of devotion to the guru, a position currently held by Sakyong Mipham Rinpoche.
+Shambhala partly derives from Chögyam Trungpa's Shambhala teachings, named after the mythical Tibetan Kingdom of Shambhala.
+Shambhala in its current form is a new religious movement, the advanced levels of which involve secret teachings and a vow of devotion to the guru, a position currently held by Sakyong Mipham Rinpoche.